What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Experiments

-Our result is slightly lower than that of the TextFuseNet method in~\cite{9}.
-We argue that TextFuseNet adopted an instance segmentation strategy, which introduced a classification (recognition) step to enhance detection results.
-Also, note that, the approaches of~\cite{8,7,9,10} have adopted the multi-scale training strategy, which is a widely-known tip used on ICDAR2015 that can boost the detection accuracy significantly on this dataset.
-Whereas we only use single-scale training to eliminate the impact of multi-scale training and testing for fair comparison.
+Our result is slightly lower than that of the TextFuseNet method~\cite{9}.
+We argue that TextFuseNet adopted an instance segmentation strategy, which introduced classification (recognition) to enhance detection results.
+Also, the approaches of~\cite{8,7,9,10} have adopted a multi-scale training/testing strategy, which is a widely-known tip used on ICDAR2015 that can boost the detection accuracy significantly on this dataset, whereas we only use single-scale training and testing rather than multi-scale training or testing for a fair comparison.

-On the dataset MSRA-TD500, as shown in Table~\ref{tab:5}, our method has also achieved the SOTA result with an F-measure of $87.0\%$.
+On the dataset MSRA-TD500, as shown in Table~\ref{tab:all}, our method has equalled the SOTA result with an F-measure of $87.0\%$.
 Moreover, thanks to our proposed FPNS strategy, our method has achieved the highest recall rate of $83.8\%$.
-This shows the effectiveness of our idea of depicting the streamline of the texts, which helps to retrieve some miss-detected texts.
+This shows the effectiveness of our idea of depicting the streamline of the texts, which helps to retrieve some misdetected texts.
 As our approach focuses on detecting arbitrary-shape text, it is a common situation that arbitrary-shape text detectors cannot significantly improve the SOTA results in both multi-oriented detection benchmarks, especially ICDAR2015, which exhibits large scale variations of texts.
 For example, the arbitrary-shape text detectors~\cite{tmm3,8,11,7,10,tmm2,43,tmm1,42} can only achieve SOTA results on at most one multi-oriented detection benchmark.
-This is due to that arbitrary-shape text detectors focus more on the space variation of texts, whereas multi-oriented text detectors focus more on scale variation. \\
+The arbitrary-shape text detectors focus more on the space variation of texts, whereas multi-oriented text detectors focus more on scale variation.

-{\bfseries Multi-lingual text detection:} As shown in Table~\ref{tab:6}, on the multi-lingual scene text dataset MLT2017, our network has also surpassed the SOTA method OPOM~\cite{tmm3} with a Precision of $82.9\%$, a Recall of $74.0\%$ and an F-measure of $78.2\%$.
+{\bfseries Multi-lingual text detection:} As shown in Table~\ref{tab:all}, on the multi-lingual scene text dataset MLT2017, our network has also surpassed the SOTA method SDM~\cite{36} with a Precision of $82.9\%$, a Recall of $74.0\%$ and an F-measure of $78.2\%$.
 This is because the dense design of the text segments can effectively depict the `characterness' property that non-Latin texts also exhibit.
-Moreover, our proposed FPNS and SAp strategies enable the network to accurately identify the connectivity among the multi-lingual texts.
+Moreover, our proposed FPNS and SAp strategies enable the network to accurately identify connectivity within multi-lingual texts.
 The highest F-measure demonstrates that our method has good stability in detecting multi-lingual texts.